 Acceptance to the School of Nursing is competitive and meeting admission requirements does not guarantee acceptance.
-In addition to the general requirements of Idaho State University, the student must comply with the following School of Nursing Accelerated Program Requirements:
+In addition to the general requirements of Idaho State University, the student must comply with the following School of Nursing Accelerated BSN Program Requirements:

 - Cumulative GPA of 3.0 or higher among Set A prerequisite courses for application eligibility.